General Data Protection Regulation (GDPR)

 - And all applicable legislation

 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
 The Caldicott Guardian for the practice is Dr Simon Wild, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the practice’s information risk.
-The SIRO is Rachel Shakir.
+The SIRO is Sarah Murphy.

 We are registered with the Information Commissioner’s Office (ICO) as a data controller which describes the purposes for which we process personal data.
 A copy of the registration is available from the ICO’s web site by searching on our name.